 It is typically a four-hour tour and a traditional boat ride back to Fort Kochi.
 You can opt for tour packages with or without lunch.

-Kochi backwaters is a great place for ship cruising and a laid-back time.
+Kochi backwaters is a great place for sunset cruising and a laid-back time.
 Kerala Shipping and Inland Navigation Corporation (KSINC) operates a luxury cruise, Nefertiti, and a budget cruise on Sagarararani.

 These cruises are operated from Marine Drive, and you can book your ticket online on the government website KSINC well in advance to make sure you don’t miss the opportunity.